 Salicylic acid — Salicylic acid is a type of acid that is applied directly to the wart.
 It comes in different forms, such as a liquid or patch.
 Some forms of salicylic acid can be applied at home, while others must be applied by a healthcare provider.

 Salicylic acid is useful for most types of skin warts and can be used in children.
-You may choose to combine salicylic acid treatment with duct tape.
 (See 'Duct tape' below.)

 If you decide to try salicylic acid treatment at home, you should first soak the area in warm water for 10 to 20 minutes (to soften the skin) and dry the skin completely.
 Apply the liquid or patch to the wart at bedtime and leave it in place overnight.
 Between treatments, you should use a nail file or pumice stone to gently slough off dead skin from the surface of the wart.
 It is normal to have some skin irritation or light bleeding during treatment; this is a sign that the treatment is working.